shaobinqiu/ababe/README.md

 1. `grid_gen.py` with no duplicate structure

 ```
+# This is the setting.yaml file for grid_gen.py

 # lattice shape of grid
 # triflat for plant triangle grid
 lattice: triflat